2009–10 Charlotte Bobcats season: All-Star

-Season

 Records

-First Bobcats Team to make it to the postseason.
+First Bobcats team to make it to the postseason.

 Milestones

 The Bobcats made the playoffs for the first time ever, had a winning record for the first time ever, and had an NBA All-Star (Wallace) for the first time ever.
 They broke (and as of April 10 continue to set) a franchise record for wins in a season with 42, setting them for an above-.500 season.
 They clinched their first ever playoff berth April 8.